Dating today just ain’t what it used to be!

 An Officer and a Gentleman Recalled

-I was commissioned a Second Lieutenant 50 years ago and looking back I see it as one of the greatest achievements of my life.
-Also, one of the luckiest ones and I’m so glad to still be around to tell about it.
+I was commissioned as a Second Lieutenant 50 years ago, and looking back, I see it as one of the greatest achievements of my life.
+Also, one of the luckiest ones, and I’m so glad to still be around to talk about it.

 Seeing a Divine Hand in the Worst of Times